stormpath/stormpath-console-guide/source/applications.rst

 The `Applications page <https://api.stormpath.com/ui2/index.html#/applications>`__ contains the list of Applications in your Stormpath Tenant.
 On this page you can quickly:

 - Search for Applications in the top-right search box
-- Add new Applications using the "Create Application" button (see :ref:`below <applications-creating>`)
+- :ref:`Add new Applications <applications-creating>` using the "Create Application" button
-- Change the status of one or more Applications to: `Enabled` or `Disabled`
+- :ref:`Change the status <applications-changing-status>` of one or more Applications to: `Enabled` or `Disabled`
-- Delete one or more Applications
+- :ref:`Delete one or more Applications <applications-deleting>`
 - :ref:`Edit an Application <applications-editing>`

 Finding an Application's URL